incisrdg/BB510-610_fall_2025/README.md

 ❕You can access the materials and required information for each week in the corresponding section.
-You are kindly requested to review materials before coming to class.❕
+You are kindly requested to review materials before coming to class.
+Please check them regularly to keep up with the updates❕

 ## ⬇️ Below are some general suggestions for this course: